epfl-systemf/Linden/README.md

 **To verify this claim:**

-The correspondence table ([`correspondence_table.pdf`](correspondence_table.pdf) (TODO)) provides an exhaustive matching between the definitions and theorems shown in the paper and their Rocq counterparts, in the order of appearance in the paper.
+The correspondence table ([`correspondence_table.pdf`](correspondence_table.pdf)) provides an exhaustive matching between the definitions and theorems shown in the paper and their Rocq counterparts, in the order of appearance in the paper.
 The correspondences for theorems are listed below.
 You can read the paper and refer to the correspondence table (either the full one or the abridged one) and the Rocq development whenever you encounter a definition or a theorem.

 The most important theorems are Theorems 4, 5, 6, 7 and 16.
 Feel free to review the other theorems below or other definitions in the full correspondence table if time permits.